 New strategies often include moving away from large personal offices to more open and collaborative environments, and even more recently, to striking a balance between collaboration and the need for employees to perform focused work.

 Older buildings can have less flexible floor plans and lose nearly 20% of usable space when accounting for interior vertical columns, hallways and other features.
 Owners must consider this potential space loss when making projections about leasing and rent.

-Finally, even well-located traditional locations could lose out as companies become much more in tune with what their employees want.
 Organizations have spent considerable time and effort determining their optimal space and have multiple site choices in most markets, and owners must be prepared to offer discounts to tenants on uncompetitive space, even in well-located buildings.

 "Expect occupiers to be reluctant to compromise on the design of their space and ask for considerable allowances.
 Be aware of the underlying trends in tenant demand and what the various segments of the markets are seeking," advises Cleveland.